 Just 50 metres from the market square in Kramerstraße you will find the traditional restaurant Zur Blauen Traube, one of Memmingen's attractions.
 The cosy, rustic restaurant is located in an almost 400-year-old building and originally served as a post office with stables and a bar for carriage drivers.
 The menu includes regional, hearty dishes such as pork knuckle or steak dishes, as well as vegetarian dishes such as Kässpatzen and homemade dumplings.
 On sunny days, the spacious beer garden in the heart of Memmingen's old town invites you to feast and linger.

 A little culture to round things off? - Then use the way back to pay a visit to Memmingen's landmark, the Frauenkirche church in the weavers' and tanners' quarter.
 It is one of the oldest churches in Upper Swabia and is famous, among other things, for its depiction of a unicorn hunt.
 On the church forecourt of the three-aisled basilica, a statue of a unicorn symbolises the extraordinary fresco in the Frauenkirche.
 Follow Kramerstraße in the direction of Weinmarkt and turn left into Hirschgasse after 350 metres.
-After 100 metres, cross the Memminger Ach and turn right into Vordere Gerbergasse.
+After 100 metres, cross Memminger Ach and turn right onto Vordere Gerbergasse.
 From here you walk directly towards the Einhorn.
 Walk a few more steps in the idyllic Reichshainpark directly opposite on Steinbogenstraße before turning onto Bahnhofstraße to return by train after an eventful day.

 Weinmarkt 15